These low sugar, rich and delicious Healthy Homemade Spicy Baked Beans would make a great addition to your Sunday Brunch menu.

 Baked beans are a popular snack or side dish, great at breakfast, lunch or dinner.
 Although my children love them I’ve never made baked beans at home.
 Until now.
-My Vegetarian Spicy Baked Beans are the perfect ‘manly’ dish to cook on Father’s Day.
+My Healthy Homemade Spicy Baked Beans are the perfect ‘manly’ dish to cook on Father’s Day.
 They are hot, tangy and easy to make, so the kids can help prepare them.
 And dads will love them!

-This recipe does not emulate store bought baked beans.
+These homemade baked beans do not emulate store bought baked beans.
 I thought I’d make that clear right from the start in case that’s what you were expecting.
 There are 2 reasons for this.
 First of all, commercially produced baked beans are actually stewed rather than baked, so the overall effect is quite a watery sauce.
 Baking the beans thickens the sauce and caramelizes it around the edges which produces a rich, thick texture rather than a pale, runny sauce that you get with canned baked beans.

 Easy healthy baked beans